A Parent’s Guide to Teen Depression

 - If moderate depression is uncovered, your doctor may begin treatment (including supportive counseling and possibly medications) but will typically also refer your son to a psychiatrist and licensed therapist for counseling.

-- If severe depression is present, or if milder depression occurs with other concerns (such as attention deficit disorder, eating disorders or severe anxiety), your son should be referred promptly o a psychiatrist.
+- If severe depression is present, or if milder depression occurs with other concerns (such as attention deficit disorder, eating disorders or severe anxiety), your son should be referred promptly to a psychiatrist.

-- If you feel your son is in immediate danger, for example, he is threatening self harm or suicide – call a crisis service organization, such as EMQ Families First at 1-408-379-9085 or 1-877-41-CRISIS or visit EMQ online , or call 911.
+- If you feel your son is in immediate danger, for example, he is threatening self harm or suicide – call a crisis service organization, such as EMQ Families First at 1-408-379-9085 or 1-877-41-CRISIS, or call 911.
 You can also take your teen to a local emergency room for evaluation if necessary.
-Child and adolescent psychiatrists are on duty at several local facilities in the Bay Area, including Lucile Packard Children’s Hospital at Stanford in Palo Alto, Mills-Peninsula Medical Center in Burlingame, Children’s Hospital & Research Center Oakland, Fremont Hospital, Alta Bates Herrick Hospital in Berkeley, and John Muir Behavioral Health Center in Concord.
-All these hospitals except Lucile Packard have inpatient psychiatric units (if admission is necessary) for teens age 12 and up.
-John Muir can admit children age 3 and up.
+Child and adolescent psychiatrists are on duty at several local facilities in the Bay Area, including Lucile Packard Children’s Hospital at Stanford in Palo Alto, Mills-Peninsula Medical Center in Burlingame, Children’s Hospital & Research Center Oakland, Fremont Hospital, Alta Bates Medical Center in Berkeley, and John Muir Behavioral Health Center in Concord.

 Let me reassure you, though, that most teen depression is not life threatening and can be helped with relatively simple interventions by caring parents and your son’s doctor, along with support from therapists and psychiatrists when needed.